node-red-contrib-home-assistant-websocketnode-red-contrib-home-assistant-websocket

 string, number, boolean, regular expression, and JSONata expression

-These types evaluate and return the value as the specified type.
+These cast or evaluate the comparison value as the specified type before the condition is applied.

 msg, flow, and global